belcour/blog/_drafts/2016-08-25-siggraph-course-part1.markdown

 <script src="{{ site.url | append: site.baseurl }}/javascripts/draw_cov_occl.js" type="text/javascript">
 </script>

 We usually assumes that occluders are planar.
 In such case, we can perform the windowing on the spatial component only.
 If an occluder has non negligible depth, then we can slice it along its depth and apply multiple times the occlusion operator.
+In terms of covariance, this boils down to summing the covariance matrices.

       function occlusion(w) {
          occ = {w, 0;